-- The safety of its permanent and temporary personnel by: - implementing health measures and distributing protective equipment; - action plans to raise awareness among its managers, temporary workers and clients; - remote working for support services in particular as well as other suitable professions. - Maintaining activity at all of its locations in order to meet the need for labour in areas that are considered essential.
+- The safety of its permanent and temporary personnel by: implementing health measures and distributing - implementing health measures and distributing protective equipment; - action plans to raise awareness among its managers, temporary workers and clients; - remote working for support services in particular as well as other suitable professions. - Maintaining activity at all of its locations in order to meet the need for labour in areas that are considered essential.